eurocontrol-ladr/ladrApplicationMessages/README.md

 ## Content
 * ./schemas: contains the XSD schemas for the LADR Application Messages **under development**.
 One folder per LADR Application Message.
 * ./samples: contains XML examples of LADR Application Messages conformant to the XSD schemas.
-* ./docs: contains the pages that constitute the online guidance for LADR implementers.
-Based on GitHub Pages and Docsify technologies.
-See https://eurocontrol-ladr.github.io/ladrApplicationMessages/#/

 ## Overviews of the LADR Application Messages